changkun/modern-cpp-tutorial/book/en-us/02-usability.md

 ### constexpr

-C++ itself already has the concept of constant expressions, such as 1+2, 3*4.
+C++ itself already has the concept of constant expressions, such as 1+2, 3\*4.
 Such expressions always produce the same result without any side effects.
-If the compiler can directly optimize and embed these expressions into the program at compile time, it will increase the performance of the program.
+If the compiler can directly optimize and embed these expressions into the program at compile-time, it will increase the performance of the program.
 A very obvious example is in the definition phase of an array:

 ```cpp
 #include <iostream>